eulerkochy/Distributed-Log/README.md

   - [W]     	Write entries in log, Leader returns the log index
   - [R]     	Read entry by index, Leader returns the logged message
   - [GET]   	Get all entries by the particular client
-  -	[GETLOG]	Gell all entries in the log
+  - [GETLOG]	Get all entries in the log
   - [STOP]  	Stop the servers and client

 ```